 Photography students have advanced skills and knowledge of photography and digital image processing.
 New Media students have advanced skills and knowledge of video, multimedia, coding or animation.
 Students are self-motivated and have multiple portfolios of their artwork.

 In this workshop, students dive into the possibilities of the computer’s extraordinary feats in our digital age.
-This workshop is ideal for students looking to expand their control animations and processing skills as well as those wanting to use creative coding in conjunction with OSC (Open Sound Control), TouchOSC, Audio Reactive Graphics, and MIDI controllers.
-Participants work with Sublime Text 3 to edit code using Processing and the HYPE Framework.
+This workshop is ideal for students looking to expand their control animations and processing skills and those wanting to use creative coding in conjunction with OSC (Open Sound Control), TouchOSC, Audio Reactive Graphics, and MIDI controllers.
+Participants work with Sublime Text 3 or VScode to edit code using Processing and the HYPE Framework.
 Throughout the week, efficient production techniques are explored.